Visa policy of the United States: Visa Waiver Program

 The Electronic System for Travel Authorization (ESTA) is not considered a visa, but a prerequisite to traveling to the United States under the Visa Waiver Program.
-ESTA has an application fee of US$10, and if approved, an additional fee of $30 is charged, for a total of $40.
+ESTA has an application fee of US$10.27, and if approved, an additional fee of $30 is charged, for a total of $40.27.
 Once obtained, the authorization is valid for up to two years or until the traveler's passport expires, whichever comes first, and is valid for multiple entries into the United States.
 Passengers are advised to apply for ESTA at least 72 hours before departure.

 Travel by air or sea with ESTA must be made on a participating commercial carrier.
 The VWP does not apply at all if arriving by air or sea on an unapproved carrier (e.g. a private ship or plane), in which case a standard visa is required.
 ESTA is also required for entry by land.

+When entering the United States by land, travelers must, apart from their ESTA, also have an I-94 (Arrival/Departure Record) as their official record of admission and authorized stay.
+Unlike air or sea travel, where the I-94 is created automatically, land travelers must usually apply for the I-94, either at the border or in advance online using the official CBP website.
+The I-94 costs an additional $30.

-As of 2025, those who have previously been in Iran, Iraq, Libya, North Korea, Somalia, Sudan, Syria or Yemen on or after March 1, 2011, or in Cuba on or after January 12, 2021, or who are dual nationals of Cuba, Iran, Iraq, North Korea, Sudan or Syria, are not eligible to travel under the VWP and must obtain a standard visa.
+As of 2026, those who have previously been in Iran, Iraq, Libya, North Korea, Somalia, Sudan, Syria or Yemen on or after March 1, 2011, or in Cuba on or after January 12, 2021, or who are dual nationals of Cuba, Iran, Iraq, North Korea, Sudan or Syria, are not eligible to travel under the VWP and must obtain a standard visa.
 However, those who traveled to such countries for diplomatic, military, humanitarian, reporting or legitimate business purposes may have this ineligibility waived.